What’s Your New Year’s Resolution In Recycling? 🧨

-Now, on to the main topic about New Year recycling.
+Now, on to the main topic of New Year recycling.

-First of all, why do we even make New Year resolutions?
+First of all, why do we even make New Year’s resolutions?
 Isn’t it because we want to become a better version of ourselves?

 You got that right!
 Well, the same goes for recycling.
 By practising recycling, we help make the environment a better version of itself.

-I can think of so many ways on how recycling helps not just us, but everything and everyone around us, as well.
+I can think of so many ways in which recycling helps not just us, but everything and everyone around us, as well.

 First of all, it diverts waste going into landfill.
 According to the Department of the Environment and Energy National Waste Report 2018, we threw more than 21Mt of waste in landfill.
 Alarming, isn’t it?
 But if you take the New Year recycling resolution seriously, it will surely be a great help in avoiding this.

 Second, it reduces the production of greenhouse gases.
 Let me use food waste as an example.
 Did you know that if you improperly dispose of organic food waste, it decomposes the wrong way and produces methane as a result?